 Where to Stay in Lake Tahoe

-With great views North Lake Tahoe offers the easiest access from the Reno Tahoe International Airport.
-Find a mix of hotels and casinos along with condo and rental homes.
-The state parks and national forests on the north shore offer natural areas to explore on foot or on a mountain bike.
+With great views, North Lake Tahoe offers the easiest access from the Reno Tahoe International Airport.
+There, you can find a mix of hotels and casinos, along with condos and rental homes.
+The state parks and national forests on the north shore offer natural areas to explore on foot or a mountain bike.

-West Lake Tahoe is the hub for the mountain resorts, aka the ski resorts.
-Since the resorts are in California, they don’t offer gambling though find lots of outdoor adventure from novice to pro.
-Along the west shore find charming towns with pocket parks and beaches.
+West Lake Tahoe is the hub for mountain resorts, aka ski resorts.
+Since the resorts are in California, they don’t offer gambling, though they offer lots of outdoor adventure for novices and pros.
+Along the west shore, you can find charming towns with pocket parks and beaches.

-South Lake Tahoe is the party zone along with a major mountain resort.
-It’s the largest concentration of hotels with casinos, so find lots dining and activities.
-It offers as great as a view as the north shore.
+South Lake Tahoe is the party zone and a major mountain resort.
+It has the largest concentration of hotels and casinos, so there is plenty of dining and activities.
+It offers as great a view as the north shore.

 Weather in Lake Tahoe

-Lake Tahoe’s summers are dry and sunny.
-Rain is a rarity.
-With extremely dry air, it actually feels warmer than it is.
-So remember a hat, water bottle and sunscreen.
+Lake Tahoe’s summers are dry and sunny, and rain is a rarity.
+The extremely dry air actually feels warmer than it is, so remember a hat, water bottle and sunscreen.

-The summer high temperatures hover in the upper 70s F (25C) though heat waves can happen.
-The summer lows dip into the 40s (4 to 9C) and it can freeze overnight even in the summer.
+Summer high temperatures hover in the upper 70s F (25C), though heat waves can happen.
+Summer lows dip into the 40s (4 to 9C), and it can freeze overnight even in the summer.
 Pack a fleece in your backpack, even in summer.
 When the sun dips behind the mountains, it will feel chilly.

 During the summer, the surface water temperature ranges from 60 to 70F (16 to 21C).
-The Lake Tahoe beaches are popular and find several public beaches around the lake, along with rental boating, sailing tours and paddling.
-The U.S. Coast Guard patrols the lake, keeping everyone safe so remember the life vests.
+Lake Tahoe beaches are popular, and several public beaches are around the lake.
+Rental boating, sailing tours and paddling are also available.
+The U.S. Coast Guard patrols the lake, keeping everyone safe, so remember the life vests.

 Bears in Lake Tahoe